Leeuwarden Achter de Hoven railway station: Unique Service

 The station was first opened on July 5, 1915, but closed again on May 19, 1940. the station was reopened on October 3, 1954.

 In recent years, the station has only been served three times a day, and then only on working days: once in the morning towards Leeuwarden (western platform of the track), and twice in the afternoon towards Groningen (eastern platform of the track).

 There was an OV-chipkaart check in on both platforms.
 Only on the eastern platform had a train table, and only for the relevant direction (Groningen).
 The name of the station was only on the screen of the two OV chipkaart check ins and on the departure side.
 It stated that the trains depart from track 1a, which is apparently the relevant platform, but no platform numbering was specified.
 There was no ticket machine at the station.
 There were shelters on the eastern platform.
 Tactile paving was also applied to guide the blind.

 The station was not indicated at all on rail maps.

 Closure

 In 2013, the provinces of Friesland and Groningen agreed to increase the number of passenger trains between Groningen and Leeuwarden.
 The plan, which was to be completed in 2017, includes demolition of Leeuwarden Achter de Hoven railway station.
-In 2017, Arriva announced that the trains will not stop any more at the station after 3 September 2018, and the station will be demolished in 2019.
+In 2017, Arriva announced that the trains will not stop any more at the station after 3 September 2018.
+The platforms were demolished at the end of 2019.